aws-samples/amazon-sagemaker-studio-secure-data-science-workshop/README.md

 - Team-specific encryption keys managed by [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/)
 - Dedicated [AWS Identity & Access Management (IAM)](https://aws.amazon.com/iam/) roles for team resources

-To use the environment, a data science team members can assume the *Data Science Administrator* role or the *Data Scientist User* role.
-Once they have assumed a Data Science Administrator role users can provision resources within the data science environment.
-Similarly once a user has assumed Data Science user role, by visiting the SageMaker service console within AWS Console they can launch Amazon SageMaker Studio IDE and launch Studio notebook from the Studio IDE.
+To use the data science team environment, a data science team member can assume the *Data Science Administrator* role or the *Data Scientist User* role.
+Once they have assumed a Data Science Administrator role users can provision AWS resources for which the role provides permissions within the data science team environment.
+Similarly, once a user has assumed Data Scientist user role, they can launch Amazon SageMaker Studio IDE and launch Studio notebook from the Studio IDE.

-SageMaker Studio will start an Amazon SageMaker Studio-powered Jupyter notebook app.
-This will produce a Studio Jupyter notebook app with:
+When SageMaker Studio IDE starts it starts Amazon SageMaker Studio-powered apps such as a Jupyter Server.
+You will use a custom SageMaker image to configure SageMaker Studio KernelGateway app environment to work within the secure data science team environment:

-- A KMS-encrypted Amazon S3 buckets
-- An IAM role associated with the notebook instance which represents the intersection of user, notebook instance, and a team
+- When Studio UserProfile is created for a user, an IAM role is associated with the Studio UserProfile with permissions to access only team resources
+- Access to a KMS-encrypted Amazon S3 bucket
+- Access to a KMS encryption key for encrypting data and models stored in S3 buckets
+- Studio notebook apps have no access to network resources outside of the shared service VPC
-- The Studio notebook apps are access AWS resources using the VPC Interface Endpoints configured for Studio VPC
+- The Studio notebook apps access AWS resources using the VPC Interface Endpoints configured for the shared service VPC
-- User access to `root` permissions is disabled by SageMaker Studio
+- User access to host `root` permissions is disabled by SageMaker Studio
-- Studio notebook instance has no access to network resources outside of the Studio VPC
 - A convenience Python module generated with constants defined for AWS KMS key IDs, VPC Subnet IDs, and Security Group IDs is placed in a custom SageMaker docker image to setup data science for all SageMaker images (prebuilt or custom)